ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables.md

 {@snippet features/build-table-source}

 The basic table features allow users to insert tables into content, add or remove columns and rows and merge or split cells.
-It is also worth noting that you will find them out–of–the–box in all {@link getting-started/legacy-getting-started/predefined-builds predefined builds}.

 The [`@ckeditor/ckeditor5-table`](https://www.npmjs.com/package/@ckeditor/ckeditor5-table) package contains multiple plugins that implement various table-related features.
-The {@link module:table/table~Table `Table`} plugin is at the core of the ecosystem.
-Available in all {@link getting-started/legacy-getting-started/predefined-builds predefined builds}, it provides the table functionality.
+The {@link module:table/table~Table `Table`} plugin is at the core of the ecosystem and it provides the table functionality.
 There are many other features that extend the editor capabilities:

 ## Table selection